colour-science/colour-science.org/pages/index.rst

         <p class="lead">
             <strong><span class="text-primary">Colour</span></strong>
-            is a <a href="https://www.python.org/">Python</a> colour science
+            is an open-source <a href="https://www.python.org/">Python</a>
-            package implementing a comprehensive number of colour theory transformations and algorithms.
+            package providing a comprehensive number of algorithms and datasets for colour science.
         </p>
         <div class="row">
             <div class="col">